mjordanic/CV_editor/README.md

 While streaming, the CLI may pause with prompts such as “Please paste the job description…” or “Please provide your input:”.
 Paste multiline text and press `Ctrl+D` (or Enter twice) to continue.

+**Tip:** For long job descriptions that might exceed terminal buffer limits, you can save the text to a file (e.g., `job_description/my_job.txt`) and simply paste the file path when prompted.

 Workflow Walkthrough
 --------------------